 You’ll be prompted to start the installation, and then prompted again to accept a software license.
 Then the tools will download and install automatically.

-We're now ready to install the package manager Homebrew, which will let us install the latest version of Ruby.
+You’re now ready to install the package manager Homebrew, which will let you install the latest version of Ruby.

 To install Homebrew, type this command into your Terminal window:

 Homebrew and its installation script are written in Ruby, and you’ll use the default Ruby interpreter that comes with macOS to install it.
 The command uses